SoftMatterGroupCambridge/SoftMatterGroupCambridge.github.io/index.md

 page_class: index-page
 ---

 Welcome to the Soft Matter Group at DAMTP, Cambridge!
-We study **soft condensed matter**, with interests including polymers, nucleation, extinction, **active matter**, and other topcs in statistical physics in and out of equilibrium.
+We study **soft condensed matter**, with interests including nucleation, extinction, **active matter**, and other topcs in statistical physics in and out of equilibrium.

 <div class="row align-items-start mt-4">